-At first examination, it would appear to be a “no brainer”.
-If an employee is injured on the job doing an assignment as directed, than he or she should be protected.
-Certainly millions of Americans head off to work each day assuming that their employer has their back covered should a back (or any other) injury occur.
+At first examination, it would appear to be a “no brainer.”
+If an employee is injured on the job, then he or she should be protected.
+Certainly millions of Americans head off to work each day assuming that their employer has their back should an injury occur.
 And they need that help.
 According to statistics gathered by the Occupational Safety and Health Administration (OSHA), thousands of Americans annually are seriously injured and sometimes permanently disabled by on the job mishaps.

 All of these programs require employers to provide financial assistance to victims of workplace related injury or illness.
 Such aid generally is in the form of payments for medical treatment or partial salary until the employee can return to work.
 In exchange for this assistance, employees don’t sue their employers.

 It should be noted that while participation in workers’ compensation is mandatory in most American workplaces, coverage in this program is not always guaranteed.
 All workers’ compensation claims are reviewed before being approved.
 Issues such as missed reporting deadlines, failure to file within a certain period, or certain acts can endanger an applicant’s workers’ compensation claims.
 If claims are denied, the claim applicant is held liable for any related expenses.
 When a claim is rejected, a claim applicant may appeal.
 However, such processes can take months.
 Having an attorney such as the Workers’ Compensation Lawyer locals trust to help through this process is highly advised.

 The good news is that the vast majority of workers’ compensation claims are approved after review.
 And in theory at least, this program relieves employees of the onus of medical care.
 Despite some differences, all federal and state compensation programs pay for: